-When in Deddington, make time to visit the gem that is DEDDINGTON CASTLE, three minutes’ walk from the centre and accessible from the Clifton road.
+The gem that is Deddington Castle is three minutes’ walk from the centre and accessible from the Clifton road.
 There has been a castle here since Norman times but don’t expect to see great walls of stone.
 There is something more astonishing: an enormous grassed site, 8 acres in extent, surrounded by banked ramparts.

-Although a civic amenity (the outer bailey is owned by the parish council) it is an English Heritage sit
+Although a civic amenity (the outer bailey is owned by the Parish Council), it is an English Heritage site.

 More information on its history can be found HERE.